How it Works

-Making Amends: How it WorksWhen I got sober the only part of the process I was truly concerned about was making amends.
-I didn't even want to think about it - so I stopped.
-I didn't exactly stop thinking about it.
-It was still on my mind but I stopped spending so much of my time and energy worrying about it.
-One reason I did this was I wasn't yet finished with step eight.
-At that time I was still in the midst of six and seven.
 Speaking of which, if you look at the steps, the way they're numbered, does it make sense?
-Where people generally run into trouble is the time-line of the progression.
 Should you put off step eleven until you've "completed" ten?
 That doesn't stand to reason when step ten starts off with continue.
 Are we supposed to ask someone when we can start meditating?
 "Hey boss, do you think I'm ready yet?"
-The way I look at it, in hind sight is, even though the steps are in list form they should be taken swiftly and as a whole.
+The way I look at it, in hind sight, is even though the steps are in list form they should be taken swiftly and as a whole.

-That just isn't possible - except in the imagination.
-If you think that this is possible you're down for some serious hard times.
+That other people, that an act, makes us feel guilt isn't possible.
+If we think that this is possible we're down for some serious hard times.
 While imagination is the seed of progress and invention it is also, when rooted in fantasy, the cause of all goofiness.
 We have guilt because 'we' produced it.
-We produced it according to our data, the information we've accepted so far.
-If our accepted data dictates that certain acts warrant guilt, we make guilt.
-If this isn't fully understood or accepted that's OK.
-Still, if you want out of whatever you're in, set acting on feelings aside for a while.
+We produced it according to the information we've accepted about ourselves and Life.
+If the accepted data dictates that certain acts warrant guilt, we make guilt.
+If we want out of whatever we're in, set acting on feelings aside for a while.
 When guilt shows up just tell it you're busy and you'll talk when you've finished what you're doing.
 Don't think feelings will listen?
 Try it.

 What kind of injury have we done?
 Financial things are the easiest to figure and I see this as what should get started on first.
 If we owe money it's best for us to pay it back.
 If we don't any money we can't very well pay our financial debts.
 No money is an acceptable condition.
 If you want to contact those you owe then do so.
 If you want to wait for them to find you, that is also an option.
-Should you try and make financial amends?
-If you want to follow a twelve step program and set the principles in motion, then yes you will need to do it.
-I see it more as an opportunity to deal with yourself and your feelings.
-Owing people money won't kill you.
-You could be imprisoned for owing money but it wouldn't kill you.
-If you owe money to someone who kills people for not paying, well that's different - good luck.
-These financial amends are pretty straight forward but they hold some keys to understanding the amends process as a whole.
+Making a financial amends is pretty straight forward.

 There are no rules that say we have to run out and make all of our amends today.
 The fact is - it can't be done.
 We might instead start small and ease in to it.
-That we begin is key to the whole.
 Making amends can be pretty uncomfortable.
 Even if we see intellectually that we are generating these emotional states they're still present.
 Even once we get a good grasp of our emotional dilemma we'll still feel these emotions.
-We'll feel it when we have to deal with those "Things" and it doesn't ever feel good.
+We'll feel it when we have to deal with those "Things" and it never feels good.
 But, if we're going to do it, we might as well do it.
 Getting started will lessen the intensity of the feelings associated with making amends.
 It's crazy how intense it can be "knowing we should get started".
 Starting is always less intense.
 Doing something is the easier softer way....

 Here is a good pragmatic way to start on the amends process - Make a list...